-- 1. From the main menu on the left side of the page, select Bridge.
+- From the main menu on the left side of the page, select Bridge.
 The Bridge folder expands. - 2.
 From the Bridge folder, select VLAN.
-The VLAN folder expands.

-- 3. From the VLAN folder, select Tagged VLAN.
-An example of the Tagged VLAN Page is shown in Figure 52 on page 159. - In the VLAN Action column, select Delete next to the VLAN that you want to delete.
+The VLAN folder expands. - From the VLAN folder, select Tagged VLAN.
+An example of the Tagged VLAN Page is shown in Figure 58 on page 168. - In the VLAN Action column, click Delete next to the VLAN that you want to delete.
 A confirmation prompt is displayed. - 5.
 Click OK to delete the VLAN or Cancel to cancel the deletion.